nischalshrestha/tr808-pi/README.md

 CH --xx|---x|--xx|---x
 ```

 If it's too long, you can [create a gist](https://gist.github.com) and share the link.

 Happy beat making y'all!

+You can refer to some popular TR-808 beats [here](http://808.pixll.de/index.php).

 > **NOTE:** there is no error handling at all so the string format is strict for now.
 If time permits, I will add enhancements to protect the user, and allow further tweaks to the way the notes are played.